 The diverse student body of 1,080 students come from 50 countries and/or cultural backgrounds and speak more than 25 distinct languages.
 Approximately 64% are Latinx, 12% African American, 9% White, and 6.5% Asian/Pacific Islanders.

 What makes Mission High unique is the school’s approach to teaching with the principles of anti-racist teaching bolstered by both commitment and concrete practices that make this philosophy a reality.
 Mission High’s teachers inspire students to rise above the subtle biases of diminished expectations that society often places before them.

 Ultimately, Mission High’s goal is to prepare students to graduate fully prepared for college or whatever future path the students choose.

 In addition to core classes, Mission offers classes such as “African American Male Identity,” and is among the first to offer Arabic as a foreign language.
 Mission High has created five Technical Educational Programs (“Pathways”), including its flagship Urban Agriculture Program that covers a wide range of topics including soil science, tending the school’s organic farm, culinary skills, the economics of food production, and marketing.

 Outside of class there are more than 100 clubs and activities—among them the Mission High Bears Men’s Basketball team who won the 2017 state championship.

 This approach works.
-Over the last 10 years, under the watch of current Principal Pirette McKamey and former Principal Eric Guthertz, Mission has gone from being labeled as a failing school to a school with an 85% graduation rate with 90% of these graduates continuing on to college or other post-secondary programs.
+For more than 10 years, with the leadership of current Principal Darrell Daniels and former Principals Eric Guthertz and Pirette McKamey, Mission has gone from being labeled as a failing school to a school with an 85% graduation rate with 90% of these graduates continuing on to college or other post-secondary programs.

 We invite you to contact us to so you can visit and see this remarkable school for yourself.